Allied health to assist with the ageing experience

 Optometrists and orthoptists

-Eye care specialists provide valuable services to older people, especially as your vision can start to fail us as you age.
+Eye care specialists provide valuable services to older people, especially as your vision may start to fail as you age.

 Everything from eye health, glasses and contacts, or occlusion therapy, eye specialists can make sure your quality of life remains the same through good eye health practices.

-Optometrists and orthoptists are a little bit different in service.
+Optometrists and orthoptists are different in terms of what service they can provide.
 Optometrists can detect any issues in vision, for example, signs of injuries, diseases or other issues.
 They also provide advice and can prescribe glasses or move you on for further treatments.

-Orthoptists have a lot more knowledge around the inner workings of the eye and provide specialised care for more difficult eye issues or treatments.
+Orthoptists have a lot more knowledge about the inner workings of the eye and provide specialised care for more difficult eye issues or treatments.

 For older Australians, orthoptists would be best able to check for age-related macular degeneration and other medical conditions that affect the eyes, as well as treatment for these conditions.